-Ballance, the son of a World War II veteran, is a Yorktown, Va., native.
-He attended the University of South Carolina on a Reserve Officers Training Corps scholarship earning his Bachelor of Science degree in Science and Mathematics in 1980.
+Rear Adm.
+George Ballance, the son of a World War II veteran, is a Yorktown, Virginia native.
+He attended the University of South Carolina on a Reserve Officers Training Corps scholarship earning his Bachelor of Science degree in Science and Mathematics.
 Upon graduation, he was commissioned as an ensign in May 1980.
 In addition, he earned a Master of Business Administration degree from the University of Texas at Arlington in 1995.

-After completion of Surface Warfare Officer School in 1981, he reported to the USS Saipan (LHA 2) where he served as gunnery officer and, later as, electrical officer.
-In May 1983, he reported to Commander Amphibious Squadron 10 as the assistant readiness officer and, in June 1984, he resigned his regular commission and accepted a commission in the Navy Reserve (NR), first affiliating at Naval Air Station Dallas.
+After completion of Surface Warfare Officer School in 1981, he reported to the USS Saipan (LHA 2) where he served as gunnery officer, and later as electrical officer.
+In May 1983, he reported to Commander Amphibious Squadron 10 as the assistant readiness officer, and in June 1984 he resigned his regular commission accepting a commission in the Navy Reserve (NR), first affiliating at Naval Air Station Dallas.

 Ballance has attended the Senior Navy Reserve Officer Orientation course; Navy Reserve Advanced Management Seminar; Basic Intelligence Training course; Air Command and Staff College, Mid-Grade Surface Warfare Officer School; Military Sealift Command School; Armed Forces Staff College, and National Defense University.

-Among his military decorations, Ballance has been the recipient of the Legion of Merit (four awards), Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (three awards) and various other service medals and ribbons.
+Among his military decorations, Ballance has been the recipient of the Defense Superior Service Medal, Legion of Merit (four awards), Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (three awards) and various other service medals and ribbons.